 Using higher-order functions imposes certain runtime penalties: each function is an object, and it captures a closure.
-A closure means those variables that are accessed in the body of the function.
+A closure is a scope of variables that can be accessed in the body of the function.
 Memory allocations (both for function objects and classes) and virtual calls introduce runtime overhead.

 But it appears that in many cases this kind of overhead can be eliminated by inlining the lambda expressions.
 The functions shown below are good examples of this situation.
 The